kevinpurdy/kevinpurdy.github.io/_posts/2015-10-08-my-tumblr-disappeared.markdown

 + I used a randomly generated password from LastPass for this account, at least 8 characters long, numbers and symbols and everything.
 + I do not appear to have been part of Tumblr's recent sweep-out of inactive accounts.
 I did not get an email stating that I was inactive and should do something about that.
 + I did not back up my Tumblr account.
 Tumblr does not make it easy to do so, last I checked.
 But I could have done it, probably.
++ The last Wayback Machine snapshot is from <a href="https://web.archive.org/web/20150322115800/http://kevinpurdy.tumblr.com/">March 2015</a>.

 If it was a Tumblr database error, or some other benign mistake, I suppose I've learned a lesson.

-If my account was compromised: why?
+If my account was compromised ("hacked"): why?
 If it was a spambot, why are they even worse with procrastination than I am?

 If you value something, don't leave it on somebody else's servers without backups.